The Hard Way (1991 film): Plot

 Nick later stumbles into a confrontation between Moss and The Party Crasher, during which he saves Moss's life.
 The Party Crasher is wounded, taken to an ambulance, but he kills several people and escapes.
 Nick briefly captures him, radioing their location before he is knocked out.
-Susan visits Moss, stating that being a cop will never allow them to have a secure relationship, so she breaks up with him.
+Susan visits Moss, stating that being a cop will never allow them to have a stable relationship, so she breaks up with him.